 - Sync your iTunes library to your iPod, iPhone or iPad anytime you want

-Easy solution: Combile iTunes libraries on Mac OS X with TunesOver for Mac
+Easy solution: Combine iTunes libraries in Mac OS X with TunesOver for Mac

 This solution is highly recommended for its easy-to-fulfill feature.
 It employs TunesOver as the helper, which is a professional Mac app for transferring any media file between iOS devices and computers.